-Why is it called Trooping the Colour?
+Trooping the Colour: What is it and why do the Royal Family attend? - CBBC Newsround

 Her actual birthday is back in April, but Trooping the Colour has marked the official birthday of the British monarch for over 260 years.

+Many members if the Royal family will attend the event, and it will be Prince Louis' first Trooping of the Colour.

-But why is it called this and what happens at it?
+But why is it called this and what happens when it takes place?
+Read on for everything you need to know.

-Trooping the Colour is a military parade - so the name has a military background dating back to the 17th Century.
+Trooping the Colour is a military parade - so the name has a military background, which goes all the way back to the 17th Century.

+It is a ceremony performed by more than 1,400 parading soldiers, 200 horses and 400 musicians, who come together each June in one of the most esteemed military displays in the world.

 The guards which take part in the parade form one of the oldest regiments of the British Army - the Household Division.

 They are like the Queen's bodyguards or personal troops, and have been part of the monarchy since the English Civil War ended in 1660.

 'Colours' was the name given to the flags representing the different regiments in the British Army.

-The flags all looked different, depending on the colours and symbols of the particular regiment.
+The flags all looked different, depending on the colours and symbols of each regiment.

-The army used these flags so that soldiers were able to easily identify their unit on the battlefield.
-Without modern communications, it was easy to get lost in battle, so a regiment's 'colours' would be an easy point to bring everyone in that unit together.
+The army used these flags so that soldiers could easily spot their unit when they were on the battlefield, because it used to be quite easy to get lost in battle.

+Keeping an eye out for their own regiment's 'colours' was an easy way to keep everyone together.

 Because of this, it was important that soldiers knew which colours belonged to which regiment, so they needed to be regularly displayed.